jamiejennings/rosie-pattern-language/doc/geek.md

 One goal of the Rosie Pattern Language is to make PEG parsers/patterns [*(terminology note)*](#terminology) easier to write than their equivalent regex.
 I do not expect to be able to measure progress towards this goal, however, as regex are so profoundly entrenched in programming culture as to be instantly familiar.
 Indeed, at least one programming language, Perl, can be viewed as a decades-long accretion of features around regex.
 (Contrast with the simplicity of the awk language.)

+> "In my experience the hardest part is to get the regular expressions for parsing the log files right" says the author of [Grok Constructor](http://grokconstructor.appspot.com).

 In any event, it is my hope that RPL will be relatively easy to write when compared to regex.
 And I have confidence it will be easier to read and maintain than would a collection of regular expressions.
 In this narrow sense, perhaps, I hope RPL brings the expressiveness of parser combinators to the masses.

 At the same time, general programming with parser combinators can be challenging, in large part due to the large class of languages that can be recognized by recursive descent parsers (of which parser combinators are an example).
 Left recursion, grammar ambiguities, and possible exponential parsing time (due to unrestricted backtracking) are some of the challenges.
 But we can avoid these with PEGs.
-Specifically, a PEG cannot contain left recursion (and it is possible to detect it); a PEG cannot be ambiguous; and PEGs admit linear time parsing (using "packrat parsers").
+Specifically, a PEG cannot contain left recursion (and it is possible to detect it); a PEG cannot be ambiguous; and PEGs admit linear time parsing (using "packrat parsers" or a "parsing virtual machine").

 So we have a grammar formalism (PEG) that recognizes a useful subset of the Context-Free Languages (judging by the PEG literature) and a modular, structured way to read, write, and maintain parsers (via parser combinators).
 The Rosie Pattern Language is an attempt to combine PEGs and parser combinators, reify the result in a somewhat elegant language, and add some support for parser/pattern development.
 (The latter is represented by the read-eval-print loop of the Rosie Pattern Engine, as well as features like packages with their own namespaces.)